suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 NOTE: when using A/B images, the manifest functions as two (or more) logical manifests, each of which applies to a system in a particular starting state.
 With that provision, design goal 3 holds.

+### Resilience to Disruption

+As required in Section 3 of RFC9019 and as an extension of design goal 1, devices must remain operable after a disruption, such as a power failure or network interruption, interrupts the update process.

+The manifest processor must be resilient to these faults.
+In order to enable this resilience, systems implementing the manifest processor MUST make the following guarantees:

+Either:
+1. A fallback/recovery image is provided so that a disrupted system can apply the SUIT Manifest again.
+2. Manifests are constructed so that repeated partial invocations of any manifest sequence always results in a correct system configuration.
+3. A journal of manifest operations is stored in nonvolatile memory so that a repeated invocation does not alter nonvolatile memory up until the point of the previous failure.
+The journal enables the parser to recreate the processor state just prior to the disruption.
+This journal can be, for example, a SUIT Report.
+This report can be used to resume processing of the manifest from the point of failure.

+AND

+4. Where a command is not repeatable because of the way in which it alters system state (e.g. swapping images or in-place delta) it MUST be resumable or revertible.
+This applies to commands that modify at least one source component as well as the destination component.

 ## Abstract Machine Description {#command-behavior}

 The heart of the manifest is the list of commands, which are processed by a Manifest Processor--a form of interpreter.
 This Manifest Processor can be modeled as a simple abstract machine.
 This machine consists of several data storage locations that are modified by commands.